-The occasional lick here or there might not be harmful, but you should not actively encourage your cat to drink plant milk.
+The occasional lick is not harmful, but you should not encourage your cat to drink plant milk.

 Is Cat Milk the Same as Lactose-Free Milk?

-Specialist cat milk is also considered “lactose-free” milk because it contains the added enzyme lactase.
-Cat milk (and lactose-free milk for humans) contains about 0.2% lactose.
+Specialist cat milk is also considered lactose-free milk because it contains the added enzyme lactase.
+Cat milk contains about 0.2% lactose.

-Cat milk usually costs a bit more than lactose-free human-grade milk, so you might be wondering whether there’s any benefit to buying the cat milk.
+Cat milk costs a bit more than lactose-free human-grade milk, so you might be wondering whether there’s any benefit to cat milk.
 Are there any differences between cat milk and lactose-free milk?

-- Cat milk may also contain malt extract to improve the taste and enhance digestion
+- Contains malt extract to improve taste and enhance digestion.

-- Cat milk comes in smaller bottles, so it reminds you to only serve it up as an occasional treat
+- It’s available in smaller bottles, which reminds you to only serve it up to cats as a treat.

-Can I Give My Cat Milk If They Tolerate It Well?
+Can I Feed My Cat Milk If It’s Tolerated?

-But before doing so, you should be confident that your cat is not lactose intolerant.
-As mentioned, you should give your cat a teaspoon of cow’s milk and monitor their reaction for the following 24 hours.
+You need to be confident that your cat isn’t lactose intolerant.
+As mentioned, you should give your cat a small amount of cow’s milk and monitor its reaction for the next 24 hours.

-If you see any signs of bloating, flatulence, diarrhea, vomiting or lethargy, regular cow’s milk should never be given to your cat.
+If you see any signs of bloating, flatulence, diarrhea, vomiting, or lethargy, regular cow’s milk should never be given to your cat again.

-If there are no adverse side effects, and the cat’s stools are normal, the occasional cow’s milk treat is unlikely to do any harm.
-However, to be on the safe side, you might choose to give your cat a milk product that’s more digestible such as yogurt or goat’s milk.
+If there are no adverse side effects and the cat’s stools remain normal, the occasional treat is unlikely to do any harm.
+However, you might choose a more digestible milk product, such as yogurt or goat’s milk.

-If your cat is lactose intolerant, but they enjoy the taste of milk, there are some options:
+If your cat enjoys the taste of milk, there are some options:

-- Human-grade lactose-free milk and goat’s milk may be digestible for lactose intolerant cats but these should be introduced very gradually and should be stopped if you notice any adverse reactions.
+- Human-grade lactose-free milk and goat’s milk may be digestible for lactose-intolerant cats.
+However, it should be introduced gradually, and stopped completely if you notice any adverse reactions.

-- Fermented milk products (yogurt, sour cream) may be digestible for a lactose-intolerant cat.
-The probiotics in fermented products may even help to promote better gastrointestinal health, but there’s currently not enough clinical evidence to be certain.
+- Fermented milk products (yogurt, sour cream) may be digestible.
+The probiotics in fermented products may help gastrointestinal health, but there’s not enough clinical evidence to be certain.

-By far the safest and healthiest milk for cats is specially-formulated cat milk.
+The safest and healthiest milk for cats is specially formulated cat milk.

 How Often Can I Give Milk to My Cat?

-Water is the most crucial fluid for cats so make sure there is fresh water available at all times.
-Here are some tips and advice to get your cat to drink more water.
+Water is the most crucial fluid for cats, so make sure there is always fresh water available.
+Here is some advice to get your cat to drink more water.